datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI04-intro-CRS-projection.md

 NOTE: The code for this map can be found in the .R document that is available for download at the bottom of this page!

-    ## Error in eval(expr, envir, enclos): object 'latlongMap' not found

 ![ ]({{ site.baseurl }}/images/rfigs/dc-spatio-temporal-intro/04-intro-CRS-projection/plot-w-graticules-1.png)